Fineco Bank vs Libertex (Forex Club) Comparison

 Who offers more research tools, Fineco Bank or Libertex (Forex Club)?

-In terms of research and research tools Fineco Bank gives traders the following tools: Stock Charts and Forex News (Top-Tier Sources).
-In comparison Libertex (Forex Club) has the tools listed here: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading., neither have Autochartist, Daily Market Commentary and Trading Central (Recognia)
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+Fineco Bank delivers the following research tools: Stock Charts and Forex News (Top-Tier Sources).
+Libertex (Forex Club), on the other hand, provides the tools listed here: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
+Neither have Autochartist, Daily Market Commentary and Trading Central (Recognia)